symbolworks/sysh/README.md

 # Sysh

-**A symbolic shell for simplifying communication between users and programs**
+**A symbolic shell for simplifying communication between users and applications**

 ## Motivation